Two Palestinian militants shot dead in latest West Bank flare-up

 The Israeli military said its forces shot at "two suspicious vehicles" after a passing car fired at one of its posts near the city of Nablus, which has been at the heart of a surge in violence in the West Bank over recent months.

-No soldiers were injured and "hits were identified," the Israeli military statement said, adding that soldiers launched a search for additional suspects.
+No soldiers were injured and troops were searching for additional suspects, it said.

 The Palestinian Health Ministry identified the dead men as Emad Abu Rasheed, 47, and Ramzi Zabara, 35, both from Askar refugee camp near Nablus.
 It said a third man was wounded.